Himachal truckers increase freight charges

 The hike in freight, which comes into immediate effect, would have a spiralling effect on prices of consumer items as most of the fast moving consumer goods companies have set up facilities in the Baddi-Barotiwala-Nalagarh (BBN) industrial belt in Solan district.

-"We have increased freight charges by six percent within the state and 5.5 percent across India," Nalagarh Truck Operators Union general secretary Vidya Rattan told News agencies.
+"We have increased freight charges by six percent within the state and 5.5 percent across India," Nalagarh Truck Operators Union general secretary Vidya Rattan said.

 The union has more than 8,000 trucks and is the only body of truckers that caters to the BBN industrial belt.